apache/activemq-artemis/docs/user-manual/en/large-messages.md

 {
    int numberOfBytes = rm.readBytes(data);
    // Do whatever you want with the data
 }
 ```

 ## Large message example

-Please see ? for an example which shows how large message is configured
+Please see the [examples](examples.md) chapter for an example which shows how large message is configured
 and used with JMS.